+Dr. Haesung Park grew up in a musical family and began her music studies at the age of four in her hometown of Seoul, South Korea where she garnered several performance prizes.
+In 2014, she was the first prize winner in the organ division of the Los Angeles International Liszt Competition.
 Dr. Park received her musical training at the Korean National University of Arts.
-Furthering her studies at Boston University where she received her Master of Music degree, she excelled on the organ and harpsichord under the mentorship of Peter Sykes, who is also a faculty member at the Juilliard School.
-Subsequently, she earned her Doctor of Musical Arts degree with outstanding honors award from the University of Southern California, where she studied piano with Norman Krieger and organ with Dr. Ladd Thomas.
+Furthering her studies at Boston University where she received her Master of Music degree, she excelled on the organ and harpsichord under the mentorship of Peter Sykes who is also a faculty member at the Juilliard School.
+Subsequently, she earned her Doctor of Musical Arts degree with outstanding honors award from the University of Southern California where she studied piano and organ with Norman Krieger and Dr. Ladd Thomas, respectively.

-Dr. Park performs regularly as a pianist, organist, and harpsichordist.
+Dr. Park performs actively as a pianist, organist, and harpsichordist.
 She was the first Korean organist to be invited to play a solo recital at the famous Flentrop Organ Recital Series at Harvard University.
-Her other notable solo recitals include a concert at St. John’s Episcopal Cathedral in Los Angeles for the American Guild of Organists, Rising Star Organist for American Guild of Organist at All Saints’ Beverly Hills, as well as appearances in the Glendale Seventh-day Adventist Church’s Artist Series.
-She has also performed Saint-Saens’ Organ Symphony No. 3 with the Santa Barbara Symphony under maestro Nir Kabaretti.
+She was a featured soloist for Saint-Saens’ Organ Symphony No. 3 with the Santa Barbara Symphony under Maestro Nir Kabaretti and with the Palos Verdes Symphonic Band.
+She was also a featured soloist performing Bach’s D minor Concerto with The Chamber Orchestra at St. Matthew’s Episcopal Church.
+Her other notable solo recitals include a concert at St. John’s Episcopal Cathedral in Los Angeles for the American Guild of Organist, Rising Star Organist for the American Guild of Organist at All Saints’ Beverly Hills, The Festival of Worship Concert at Cathedral of Our Lady of the Angels for the Fred Bock Institute of Music, as well as appearances in the Glendale Seventh-day Adventist Church’s Artist Series.
 She can be heard as the featured pianist on the soundtrack of the documentary With Great Power: The Stan Lee Story, which was recorded at the Capitol Records studio in Hollywood.